Gurwinder91/actor-button/README.md

 # Actor Button
-This is a lightweight library developed using latest Angular 9 to show loader on button when we are doing some asynchronous task.
+This is a lightweight library developed using latest Angular 9 to show or hide loader on button or disable it when we are doing some asynchronous task.
 [StackBlitz Demo](https://stackblitz.com/edit/actor-btn)

 ## How to install